-As we get older, signs of aging are slowly showing in our bodies such as frail muscles and memory loss.
-Since we cannot do many physical exercises to our brain to function well, there are tried and tested techniques which will give you a healthy brain even when you get older.
+As we get older, signs of ageing are slowly showing in our bodies such as frail muscles and memory loss.
+Since we cannot do many physical exercises to our brain to function well, there are tried and tested techniques that will give you a healthy brain even when you get older.
 Even though you are feeling sharp and have a memory that functions well, the following tips will guide you in enhancing your intelligence.
-These are also applicable to the young students who are having a hard time studying and need to submit a school paper.
+These are also applicable to young students who are having a hard time studying and need to submit a school paper.
+(1)

 1. Take down notes

 Make an effort in putting down all the necessary things to easily recall pieces of information and meet your deadlines.
 Based on a study, psychologists found that simply writing things down will enhance your intelligence.
 Another advantage of creating notes is you can still recall the important things later.

 Researchers also say that students who write using their hand have a greater chance of learning and mastering their lessons compared to students who use their laptops for taking down notes.
 And there are more chances for them to complete an assignment if there is a paper due now situation.
 We all know that laptops are much easier to use when creating lots of notes in comparison to handwritten notes.
 Yet, researchers found out that those who use their laptops have a more sluggish memory and soak in academic material worse.

 2. Do some physical exercise

 Physical exercise can help you to maintain the sharpness of your memory.
 It will circulate the oxygen in your brain and lessen the danger of possible disorders.
 Disorders such as cardiovascular disease and diabetes may result in memory loss.
 Exercising boosts the brain chemicals that are beneficial for you and lessen your cortisol, a stress hormone.
 Here are some mind-enhancing exercise techniques: